-The site is shown on the County Structure Plan and Dacorum District Plan to be within the Metropolitan Green Belt.
-In the Green Belt permission will only be given for use of land, the construction of new buildings, changes of use or extension of existing buildings for agricultural or other essential purposes appropriate to a rural area or small scale facilities for participatory sport or recreation.
+The site is within the Metropolitan Green Belt wherein permission will onlybegiven for use of land, the construction of new buildings, changes of use or extension of existing buildings for agricultural or other essential purposes appropriate to a rural area or small scale facilities for participatory sport or recreation.
 No such need has been proven and the proposed development is unacceptable in the terms of this policy.